StephenSorriaux/ansible-kafka-admin/README.md

 * kafka_topics: Manage more than one topic in bulk mode
 * kafka_acl: Manage kafka acl
 * kafka_acls: Manage more than one acl in bulk mode
+* kafka_quotas: Manage quotas on user or client-id
 * kafka_info: Get infos on kafka resources
 * kafka_stat_lag: get lag info on topics / consumer groups
 ## Requirements